totalemail/blog/content/pyxis-0-1.md

 title: "TotalEmail v0.1: Pyxis Nautica"
 date: 2019-01-17
 description: "Version 0.1 is released!
 Named 'Pyxis Nautica' after a constellation representing a mariner's compass, this release provides basic upload and search functionality that will guide future releases.
 In this blog post, we'll discuss a few of the new things we are most excited about."
-tags: ["Release Notes", "Search", "Import", "Email Structure", "Django", "PostgreSQL", "Flask"]
+tags: ["Release Notes", "Search", "Import", "Email Structure", "Django", "PostgreSQL", "Flask", "Search Functions"]
 ---

 ![This release is named "Pyxis" after the constellation representing a mariner's compass.](/imgs/Pyxis.jpg)